parcio/haura/docs/src/betree/design.md

 ### Storage Pool

-As the abstraction over specific hardware types and raid configurations the data management unit interacts for all IO operation with the storage pool layer.
+As the abstraction over specific hardware types and RAID configurations the data management unit interacts for all I/O operation with the storage pool layer.
 Notable here is the division of the layer into (of course) storage tiers, `Vdev` and `LeafVdevs`.
 There are 4 storage tiers available (`FASTEST`,`FAST`,`SLOW`,`SLOWEST`) with each at maximum 1024 `Vdev`s.
 Each